DanielGrudzien-collab/IT-Web-Administration---CISCO/README.md

 ## Technologies
 <details>
-During the projects, mainly projects with Cisco Packet Tracer will be performed.
+In most cases I will use the Cisco Packet Tracer application.
 </details>